GregariousMammal/Main-Site/content/clients/dzone.md

 - devops
 ---

 DZone is one of the world's largest online communities and leading publisher of knowledge resources for software developers.
-Cate and Chris are zone leaders covering IoT, Mobile, DevOps, culture and more.
+Chris is a zone leader covering IoT, Mobile, DevOps, culture and more.